Sole Proprietorship vs LLC: How to Choose

 You may also want to factor in how likely it is that your business might ever be sued.
 If you run a writing business out of your home, that risk might be minimal.
 But if you have a fitness training business, you might incur more risk of being sued, if, for example, a customer is injured during training.

-Finally, think about how likely you are to want to get investors or a type of business loan.
+Finally, think about how likely you are to want to get investors or some type of business loan.
 An LLC will likely be more appealing to potential investors or lenders than a sole proprietorship.
 And it may also be easier to sell an LLC.

 Recommended: The Basics on How Umbrella Insurance Works